GGChe/Stress-Monitoring-Device/3D modeling Files/README.md

 ## 3D modeling cases for Strerss Controller
-To consider about the product's usability, PCB and Raspberry Pi cases are desinged by 'Solid Works'.
+To consider about the product's usability, PCB and Raspberry Pi cases are desinged by 'Solid Works', and rendered by 'KeyShot8'.

 ## PCB_CASE
 Depend on the user's preference, 'Watch type' or 'Finger type' case can be chosen for Sensor PCB.